jaycbytes/thermo-heat-calculator/readme.md

 A simple "config.ini" file is used to set the various options listed below.
 This file can be found in the "~/.config/thermo-calc/" folder.

+## Things I learned
+Enum class is a safer approach to enum's that avoid naming conflicts.
+Input sanitation is bet with getline() and sstream's.
+Instead of having std::cin fail, that can be handled in a sstream.